 Plan a rhythm into your day

 Schedule a purposeful down time in your day.
 Make purposeful productive time in your day.
 We can’t be “on” 24/7, otherwise our system gets overloaded and doesn’t know when it’s time to “turn off.”
 Tell your brain when you are “out of office.”
 Keep mealtimes more or less regular.
+Regular bedtimes and wake time that allow at least 7-8 hours of sleep every night are essential.
+The process of sufficient sleep at the right time of the circadian rhythm has a tremendous impact on our hormones.
+Many people will try to ‘burn the candle at both ends’ with a busy lifestyle, but habitually getting less than 7 hours of sleep will activate the stress response, and has been tied to worse reproductive health and even higher mortality rates.

 Manage the stress in your life

-I talk about this so much because it’s the most influential thing you can possibly do for your hormonal health.
+Which leads me to my next point: I talk about this so much because it’s the most influential thing you can possibly do for your hormonal health.
 If you can’t eat organic, if you can’t get outside every day, if you can’t buy every single supplement on the shelf—you can manage your reactions to the stressors in your life (sometimes with a little help).
 This 2017 study concluded that “Upregulation due to acute HPA axis activation or exogenous treatment can have detrimental effects on fertility and fetal outcomes.
 Elevated HPA activity is associated with altered functions of the hypothalamus, pituitary, and gonads.”

 Avoid hormonal birth control